 For one of the scans, you will be required to lie on your front.

-The day before your procedure, you will be required to have a clear liquid diet and start taking the medication to prepare your bowel.
+The day before your CT Virtual Colonoscopy scan, you will be required to have a clear liquid diet and start taking the medication to prepare your bowel.
 You will be given three types of medication.
 “BARIUM”, GASTROGRAFFIN” and “GO-KIT”.
 These must be taken at the times indicated on the bowel preparation form, which will be provided.
 Follow the instructions on the form and in the kit starting the day before the test.

 It is important to note: the procedure cannot be performed if you have had a biopsy of your bowel (colon) within the last 2 weeks.
 When you arrive for the scan, you will be asked to read and complete some forms.